qsdj/PhishingWebpageDetector/README.md

 html_features.parseData(filename1, filename2, filename3) is a helper method for you to reload the stored data into python, it returns them in formats of pandas dataframe

-2. Extracting numerical values from stored features/Split data into training set and test set: you can do so by using the function svm_training.generateTrainTestData()
+2. Extracting numerical values from stored features/Split data into training set and test set: you can do so by using the function svm_training.generateTrainTestData(allData, local=False) if it is the first time you run this function, i.e. data have yet to be stored locally, choose local=True and use the first output from parseData() function as allData, if you specify local=True, the input allData does not matter.

-until finished
-End with an example of getting some data out of the system or using it for a little demo

-Running the tests
-Explain how to run the automated tests for this system

-Break down into end to end tests
-Explain what these tests test and why
+3. Training the Linear SVM model based on vectors gotten from step 2: you can use train()

 Give an example
 And coding style tests